nosyndicate/platform/README.md

-# platform
+# Platform Domain in OpenAI Gym
-platform domain from paper 'Reinforcement Learning with Parameterized Actions'
+Platform Domain from paper 'Reinforcement Learning with Parameterized Actions'